-After passing written comprehensive exams, the student must contact faculty members serving on the Comprehensive Examination Core Committee (including their Major Professor if not serving on the committee) to find a mutually agreeable time to meet for the oral examination.
+After passing written comprehensive exams, the examinee must contact the four faculty members serving on the Comprehensive Examination Core Committee to find a mutually agreeable time to meet for the oral examination.
 A two-hour block of time should be scheduled.
 The oral defense must occur in the same semester as the written examination unless there are extenuating circumstances and approval by the Major Professor.
-Students must be enrolled in three credit hours during the semester in which the oral defense takes place.
-It is student's responsibility to ensure that these requirements are met.
+Examinees must be enrolled in three credit hours during the semester in which the oral defense takes place.
+It is examinee's responsibility to ensure that these requirements are met.

-Exactly two weeks prior to the student's scheduled orals date, the Major Professor supplies all scores to the student and notifies the student of (a) all failed questions, if any, AND (b) the two (2) lowest-scored, but passed questions.
+Exactly two weeks prior to the examinee's scheduled orals date, the Major Professor supplies all scores to the examinee and notifies the examinee of (a) all failed questions, if any, AND (b) the two (2) lowest-scored, but passed questions.
 The oral portion of the examination will focus on the content areas covered in these questions.

-For example, if a student passed all questions, then their oral examination will focus on the content areas covered in their two lowest-scored questions.
-Alternatively, if a student failed one (1) question, then their oral examination will focus on the content areas covered in the one failed question AND the two lowest-scored (but passed) questions.
-In the event that there are more than two questions with the exact same "lowest score", the Major Professor will determine which of the two questions (or if both) will be the focus of discussion in the oral examination and inform the student.
+For example, if an examinee passed all questions, then their oral examination will focus on the content areas covered in their two lowest-scored questions.
+Alternatively, if an examinee failed one (1) question, then their oral examination will focus on the content areas covered in the one failed question AND the two lowest-scored (but passed) questions.
+In the event that there are more than two questions with the exact same "lowest score", the Major Professor will determine which of the two questions (or if both) will be the focus of discussion in the oral examination and inform the examinee.

-At this point, the student is required to announce that they will be taking oral comprehensive exams, as the examination is open to all members of the UGA faculty.
+At this point, the examinee is required to announce that they will be taking oral comprehensive exams, as the examination is open to all members of the UGA faculty.